 - 1/2 cup confectioners' sugar

 - 1. In a microwave, melt 1 cup chocolate chips.
 Stir until smooth; set aside.
-In a small bowl, beat butter and sugar until crumbly, about 2 minutes.
+Beat butter and sugar until crumbly, about 2 minutes.
 Add egg whites and vanilla; beat well.
 Stir in melted chocolate.

-- 2. Combine the flour, baking powder and salt; gradually add to butter mixture alternately with water.
+- 2. In another bowl, whisk together flour, baking powder and salt; gradually add to butter mixture alternately with water.
 Stir in remaining chocolate chips.
-Cover and refrigerate for 2 hours or until easy to handle.
+Refrigerate, covered, until easy to handle, about 2 hours.

-- 3. Shape dough into 1-in. balls.
+- 3. Preheat oven to 350°.
+Shape dough into 1-in. balls.
 Roll in confectioners' sugar.
 Place 2 in. apart on baking sheets coated with cooking spray.
-Bake at 350° for 10-12 minutes or until set.
+Bake until set, 10-12 minutes.
 Remove to wire racks to cool.
-Yield: 3-1/2 dozen.
+Yield: about 3-1/2 dozen.

 1 cookie: 85 calories, 3g fat (2g saturated fat), 1mg cholesterol, 39mg sodium, 15g carbohydrate (11g sugars, 1g fiber), 1g protein.
 Diabetic Exchanges: 1 starch, 1/2 fat.